 In order to protect student fees, NZCB has signed an agreement with New Zealand Public Trust.
 Public Trust is a government owned Trustee Company that has been helping New Zealanders for over 130 years.
 Student fees will be lodged with the Public Trust for protection against unexpected closure of the College due to financial collapse or other such event where the College is unable to continue supplying the course.

-- Download and complete our Enrolment Form.
-An enrolment form must be completed and submitted to College through email along with the following supporting documents:
+- Download and complete our Student Application Form An enrolment form must be completed and submitted to College through email along with the following supporting documents: